niniwu1207-cmd/spotify-popularity-analysis/README.md

 <iframe src="missingness_energy.html" width="800" height="500" frameborder="0"></iframe>

-A permutation test produced an observed difference in mean energy of approximately 0.140 and a p-value of approximately 0.000, providing strong evidence that tempo missingness depends on energy.
+A permutation test produced an observed difference in mean energy of approximately 0.140 and a p-value of approximately 0.000, providing strong evidence that tempo missingness depends on energy:

+<iframe src="energy_permutation_test.html" width="100%" height="500" frameborder="0"></iframe>